Ike Hilliard: Pittsburgh Steelers

 Hilliard joined the Pittsburgh Steelers to be their wide receivers coach in February 2020.
 Rookie Chase Claypool was selected by the Pittsburgh Steelers in the second round, 49th overall, in the 2020 NFL draft as the team's first selection.
 Under Hilliard, Claypool became the first Steelers rookie in franchise history to score four touchdowns in a game, and the first Steeler since Roy Jefferson in 1968 to do so.
 Claypool also became the only wide receiver in NFL history to accomplish this feat in the same game.
 His performance helped the team start out with a 4–0 record for the first time since 1979.
 Under Hilliard, WR Diontae Johnson finished the 2021 season with 107 receptions for 1,161 receiving yards and eight receiving touchdowns in 16 games.
 Johnson was then named to his first Pro Bowl, replacing Bengals receiver Ja'Marr Chase.
 Following the 2021 season, Hilliard's contract was not renewed by the team.

 Auburn Tigers

 Hilliard was hired on February 23, 2022, to be Auburn's new wide receivers coach.
 After the dismissal of head coach Bryan Harsin in October 2022, Hilliard was named interim co-offensive coordinator alongside offensive line coach Will Friend for the remainder of the season.
 He was not retained after the 2022 season upon the hiring of new head coach Hugh Freeze.

 Atlanta Falcons

 Hilliard was named the wide receivers coach of the Atlanta Falcons on February 1, 2024.
-Hilliard was fired by the Falcons on September 22, 2025 following the 30-0 blowout loss to the Carolina Panthers.
+On September 22, 2025, the Falcons parted ways with Hilliard one day after a 30-0 blowout loss to the Carolina Panthers, amid ongoing offensive struggles that extended beyond the wide receivers group.

+California

+Hilliard was named Co-offensive coordinator and wide receivers coach of California on January 2nd 2026.